 \subsection{Continuous functions are dense in $L^1$}

-Finally, we arrive at the true goal of this section: the fact that continuous functions are dense in $L^1$, i.e., that given a function $f$ integrable over a measurable, bounded set $E$, there exists a sequence of continuous functions $g_k$, integrable over $E$ such that $|| f - g_k ||_1$ tends towards $0$: The proof uses Tietze's and Lusin's theorems, see \cite[file \coqin{lebesgue_integral.v}]{analysis}.
-As we explained in \sect{\ref{sec:ldt_proof}}, we use the above lemma to produce a sequence of continuous functions~$g_i$ to be used in the ``bounded version'' of the \LDT{}, where the target real-valued functions are restricted to some ball~$B_k$.
-This sequence of $g_k$'s is obtained by the above lemma modulo the technical detail that we need to restrict them to $B_k$ for them to connect correctly to other lemmas used in the proof of the \LDT{}.
+Finally, we arrive at the true goal of this section: the fact that continuous functions are dense in $L^1$, i.e., that given a function $f$ integrable over a measurable, bounded set $A$, there exists a sequence of continuous functions $g_k$, integrable over $A$, such that $|| f - g_k ||_1$ tends towards~$0$: The proof uses Tietze's and Lusin's theorems, see \cite[file \coqin{lebesgue_integral.v}]{analysis}.
+As we explained in \sect{\ref{sec:ldt_proof}}, we use the above lemma to produce a sequence of continuous functions~$g_i$ to be used in the ``bounded version'' of the \LDT{} for a real-valued function restricted to some ball~$B_k$.
+The desired sequence of $g_i$'s is obtained by the above lemma modulo the technical detail that we need to restrict them to $B_k$ for them to connect correctly to other lemmas used in the proof of the \LDT{}.